Bronwyn David for Mill Point Ward

-Turning my passion for Como and the City of South Perth into action
+Turning my passion for South Perth and the City of South Perth into action

-I am active in my sons’ schools in fundraising - South Perth Primary P&C and Wesley College P&F. My current role is Co-Chair, Social and Fundraising, Wesley College Parents and Friends.
-I’m an organiser and a communicator.
+I was active in my sons’ schools in fundraising - South Perth Primary P&C and Wesley College P&F. For 6 years until recently I was Co-Chair, Social and Fundraising, Wesley College Parents and Friends.
+I’m an organiser and a communicator, with budgeting and accounting experience from these roles.

 I’m a founding member of the South Perth Tree Canopy Advocates, a group working to protect and expand our urban tree canopy through informed discussion, engagement and advocacy.
-In this role I’ve met with Councillors, the local member of Parliament and Council staff, and written and distributed posters and flyers.
-We have persuaded the City of South Perth to increase its tree planting in 2022 and lobbied to protect landmark trees within the City.
+In this role I’ve met with Councillors, the local member of Parliament and Council staff, and rallied the community to preserve the greenery that enhances our environment - and our property values.
+I’d also founded Voices of South Perth, a group interested in policy over politics and encouraging evidence decision-making.
+The best decisions are based on the best evidence and I want to bring this decision-making to the City of South Perth.

 About me